Bill Belichick Explains Why Patriots Haven’t Filled 90th Roster Spot

 “There’s a number of things on that.
 If you have an open spot and you don’t really know what’s going to happen then you’re able to use it.
 If you don’t have it and then something happens, then you’ve got to create one.
 Sometimes that’s another set of dominoes that gets tipped over.
 Fortunately, we haven’t really needed to fill that, but those are the ways of looking at it.”

-While the Patriots aren’t stacked with elite talent at wide receiver, they do have a deep group of healthy players in Julian Edelman, Chris Hogan, Phillip Dorsett, Eric Decker, Braxton Berrios, Devin Lucien, Riley McCarron, Cordarrelle Patterson and Paul Turner.
+The Patriots aren’t stacked with elite talent at wide receiver, but they do have a deep group of healthy players in Julian Edelman, Chris Hogan, Phillip Dorsett, Eric Decker, Braxton Berrios, Devin Lucien, Riley McCarron, Cordarrelle Patterson and Paul Turner.
 The Patriots have added Decker, Lucien and Turner since the summer began.

 The Patriots also already have too many healthy linebackers to the point where they’ll have to cut one or two at 53-man roster cuts.
 It would be difficult to keep Dont’a Hightower, Kyle Van Noy, Ja’Whaun Bentley, Elandon Roberts, Marquis Flowers, Nicholas Grigsby, Brandon King and Christian Sam.

 If there’s one position the Patriots could add a player, it’s at running back, where Sony Michel and Rex Burkhead currently aren’t practicing.
 Running back Jeremy Hill, a standout in Week 1 of the preseason, also was limited in practice Tuesday.
-That’s left the Patriots with James White, Mike Gillislee, Brandon Bolden and Ralph Webb to take handoffs in practice.
+That leaves Patriots with James White, Mike Gillislee, Brandon Bolden and Ralph Webb to take handoffs in practice.

 Thumbnail photo via Brett Davis/USA TODAY Sports Images